Analyze Tab

 Pixels outside the clipping range will be set to the pixels from the original image.
 This is a common option for us to use ourselves, as it tends to easily highlight the contrast we're looking to show.

-The SAVE button allows you to output the various formats of the analyzed image.
-Pressing the SAVE button icon you see the following options:
+The "Save" button allows you to output the various formats of the analyzed image.
+Pressing the "Save" button icon you see the following options in the Save Image Window:

 Selecting the "Save Index Image" option saves the processed raster index images.